Can Anxiety Cause Dementia?

 REDUCE ANXIETY TO MITIGATE DEMENTIA RISK?

 You may wonder, “If anxiety is to blame for accelerated cognitive decline, does this mean that alleviating anxiety would minimize the risk of dementia?”
-It’s an excellent question that still remains unanswered by science.
+It’s an excellent question that remains unanswered by science.

 That said, there are many lifestyle actions you can take that can relieve anxiety.
 This can make you feel better in the short term and may possibly protect you against memory loss issues in the future.